 I felt comfortable as the NDIS approached, because I knew Shaping Outcomes were walking me through it.
 I think if I was on my own, I would have been overwhelmed by it.
 It was time-consuming, but mainly because I have 3 who are connected with NDIS.
 Other than the time factor, it was an easy process for me.
-But I suspect there was a lot behind the scenes and a lot of work that Aimee my Child and Family Disability Specialist did to make it that easy for me!
+But I suspect there was a lot behind the scenes and a lot of work that Aimee my Key Worker Development Specialist did to make it that easy for me!

 Now that it is all set up, it is seamless and awesome!

-I think one of the BEST aspects of Shaping Outcome is that the Child and Family Disability Specialist, Aimee, has stayed the same.
+I think one of the BEST aspects of Shaping Outcome is that the Key Worker Development Specialist, Aimee, has stayed the same.
 Aimee has been with our family from the beginning, and that continuity is brilliant.
 We’ve been lucky to have Shaping Outcomes, basically on our door-step.
 Your service has made such an integral difference to our children’s formative years.

 We’ve learnt the importance of having a great team of health professionals around us – it made the NDIS process a lot easier, but more than that, we are trusting them with our child’s development, it has to be a good fit.